eudoxia0/eudoxia0.github.io/article/_posts/2023-06-02-sketch-post-orm.md

           - very hard to statically determine where your database code is
           - this in turn makes it hard to do things like: whenever we update a model X, run this job or whatever.
             - "just use triggers" doesn't solve this because native rdbms features may not play well with the orm!
+  - comparison
+    - you can think of this as fixed vs. marginal cost
+    - raw sql:
+      - fixed cost is high
+        - you have to write a lot!
+      - marginal cost is low:
+        - adding a new query is a small fraction of your existing database code
+        - each query is a function
+          - therefore each query can be separately tested
+          - it's trivial to find where the query is made (find usages)
+          - and where it's tested (again, find usages)
+      - performance ceiling is high
+        - can go as high as you want
+    - orm:
+      - fixed cost is low
+        - hit the ground running
+        - fast
+      - marginal cost is high
+        - years into a project
+        - schema changes rarely
+          - so automigate stuff is less of a boon
+        - performance problems
+        - n+1 queries everywhere
+        - where? i don't fucking know
+        - impossible to find queries statically
+        - have to instrument at runtime, which is rarely done uniformly, which means you just have to put tracing calls everywhere in the codebase until you find your perf problems in the logs
+        - with dynamic languages, often you find that once youve optimized everything, perf is still bad
   - there is a missing middle
     - something more convenient than the jdbc example
     - has less problems than orms